updated

 Cultural exchange and learning opportunities

-We have always been a tight knit, resilient, self-determining and strongly independent, small (1500) population at odds with the government in Antigua about our rural way of life.
-We see natural beaches preserved as such by the people of Barbuda for 400 years, and they see real estate $$$ - so we are on the frontline of the battle to stop this unnecessary development.
-Recently Barbuda has doubled in population as the developers bring in lots of migrant workers so many of the people currently living here are not Barbudans.
-On Barbuda you will see a (mostly) unspoilt, traditional, self-determining, very rural Caribbean island where the local community is strongly opposed to corruption and unsustainable land practice.
-Barbuda has amazing wildlife and nature, and you will be encouraged to go out and meet local people who are welcoming and kind.
-You will be invited to take part in family and community activities and learn all about the islands fascinating and unique history and culture.
+We have always been a tight knit, resilient, self-determining and strongly independent population who are at odds with the government in Antigua about our traditional way of life on our shared common land.
+Recently Barbuda has doubled in population as so-called 'developers' bring in large numbers of migrant workers to build over our coastline, but mostly on Barbuda you will still see an unspoilt, rural Caribbean island where the local community is strongly opposed to corruption and over-development for tourism.
+Barbuda has amazing wildlife and nature, and we encourage you to go out in the village, hire a car to see the beaches and meet local people who are welcoming and kind.
+If you do this, you will be invited to take part in family and community activities and learn all about the islands fascinating and unique history and culture.

 • Projects involving children